The information on this page may be helpful when you are viewing Assisted Living Facility Profiles.

 The assisted living facility profile is designed to provide an overview of the results of inspections completed by DQA.

-When comparing facilities in terms of quality of care and safety, consumers should keep in mind that the profile does not reflect such factors as facility size or the complexity of healthcare needs of its residents/tenants.
+When comparing facilities in terms of quality of care and safety, consumers should keep in mind that the profile does not reflect such factors as facility size or the complexity of health care needs of its residents and/or tenants.

 When comparing one facility's profile results to another, the consumer should compare facilities that provide services to the same client group(s) and that are similar in size.

 Please note information on this website should not be construed as an endorsement or advertisement for or against any assisted living facility by DHS.

 In addition to reviewing the assisted living facility profiles, we encourage people to visit facilities in person and talk with providers.
 The Assisted Living Facility Checklist, P-60579 (PDF) may also be helpful to you.

 The following is a glossary of terms for the facility profile.
 Terms are divided into four categories to match the order they appear on the profile.

 Identifies the name and address of the facility.

 - License Status: Regular or Probationary.
 DQA issues all assisted living facilities a "regular" license, certificate, or registration, except CBRFs, which are issued a "probationary" license for the first year of operation.